-All statutory Waste Disposal Authorities are required to submit returns on their performance, the 'Waste Data Flow' statistics for all unitary waste disposal authorities in England, this information is currently being collated and will be reported in April
+All statutory Waste Disposal Authorities are required to submit returns on their performance, the 'Waste Data Flow' statistics are for all unitary waste disposal authorities in England.

 From APSE data we also benchmark how we are performing in regards to the numbers of missed bins in our waste collection service.
-This information is currently being collated but our own performance has worsened this year as a result of an aging fleet of vehicles and service growth leading to capacity issues.
+We are currently performing better than the average for England.